Find Grad Schools

 Find Schools Near

-Occupation Description Teach or instruct vocational or occupational subjects at the postsecondary level (but at less than the baccalaureate) to students who have graduated or left high school.
+Vocational Education Professor Job Description Teach or instruct vocational or occupational subjects at the postsecondary level (but at less than the baccalaureate) to students who have graduated or left high school.
 Includes correspondence school, industrial, and commercial instructors; and adult education teachers and instructors who prepare persons to operate industrial machinery and equipment and transportation and communications equipment.
 Teaching may take place in public or private schools whose primary business is education or in a school associated with an organization whose primary business is other than education.

-Vocational Education Professor Responsibilities
+List of Vocational Education Professor Job Duties

 • Develop teaching aids, such as instructional software, multimedia visual aids, or study materials.

-Qualities of a Vocational Education Professor
+Skills Needed to be a Vocational Education Professor

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.